gogohhh/RedocPrueba/openapi/files_descriptions/clients/info-get-sat.md

-This endpoint retrieves a catalog of client templates.
+This endpoint is used to get SAT data.
 ### HTTP Request

 GET [https://api.dynamicore.io/v1/clients/:client_id/sat]